AstrolabeProject/dalserver/web/docs/config-readme.txt

 use as an example.]

-    ivoa-dal.war	   This is a pre-built copy of the DALServer Web-app.
+    dals.war            This is a pre-built copy of the DALServer Web-app.

     server.conf         Root configuration file
     <servlet>.conf      Configuration file for the named servlet
     <servlet>.tab       Table config file for the servlet (optional)

 When the DALServer framework is told to reload the service configuration (there are various ways this can be triggered), it reads the root